zongyiliu/colai/LLM/RWKV/1_week_one.md

 ![RWKV-eval2](RWKV-eval2.png)

 RWKV [loss vs token position] for 10000 ctx4k+ documents in Pile.
 RWKV 1B5-4k is mostly flat after ctx1500, but 3B-4k and 7B-4k and 14B-4k have some slopes, and they are getting better.
 This debunks the old view that RNNs cannot model long ctxlens.
-We can predict that RWKV 100B will be great, and RWKV 1T is probably all you need :)

 ![RWKV-ctxlen](RWKV-ctxlen.png)